 Your coronary arteries supply blood and oxygen to your heart.
 If anything causes them to narrow, thicken or harden, it makes your heart work harder.
 Since your heart already works hard, beating 100,000 times a day, any more strain can be deadly over time.
 Coronary artery disease refers to often preventable conditions that may result in a heart attack.

 Every year more than 370,000 Americans die from coronary artery disease, the most common form of heart disease in the world.
 It’s the root cause of many other heart conditions, such as congestive heart failure and heart attacks.
-When it’s diagnosed, you need a complete medical examination by one of the best cardiologists at the New York Cardiac Diagnostic Center.
-Your doctor needs to assess if and how much your arteries are damaged.
+When it’s diagnosed, you need a complete medical examination by one of the best cardiologists at Manhattan Cardiology.
+Your local heart doctor or Dr. Reisman a leading cardiologist Manhattan New York needs to assess if and how much your arteries are damaged.

 Your coronary arteries supply blood to your heart muscle.
 Coronary artery disease results in compromised blood vessels.
 High cholesterol and fatty deposits called plaque, build up in your coronary arteries, restricting the flow of blood.